 As an Amazon affiliate, I earn from qualifying purchases.

-3. San Lorenzo de El Escorial
+3. Day Trip to San Lorenzo de El Escorial

 San Lorenzo de El Escorial which is also a UNESCO World Heritage Site is located in the north of Madrid, just 40 minutes away by train from Madrid.
 Tickets start at 6 euros, which is not that expensive when we know that for big families, transport can easily cost a lot!